 - Install the Apollo CLI in your development environment if you haven't yet.

-# Omit 'npx' if you installed the Apollo CLI globally $ npx apollo service:check
+# Omit 'npx' if you installed the Apollo CLI globally $ npx apollo service:check --variant production

-When you validate your schema with the
+When you check your schema with the

 apollo service:check command: